rm4-25/lsf_3/About.md

 order: 2
 ---

-This project aims to create an interactive and immersive soundscape experience that connects listeners to South Florida’s unique blend of natural and urban environments.
+This project aims to create an immersive soundscape experience that connects listeners to South Florida’s unique blend of natural and urban environments.
 By curating an archive of ambient sounds — from warbling birds in metro stations to the hum of beachfront waves and urban construction — the project invites participants to reflect on the fluid boundaries between the wild and the built world.

 Through this digital experience, the project encourages both South Florida residents and non-locals to reimagine their relationship with the region’s landscapes.
 Listeners are invited to slow down, meditate on their surroundings, and reflect on the interplay of human and non-human forces that shape this dynamic environment.
 By amplifying the often-overlooked sonic details of everyday spaces, the project promotes a deeper understanding of the ecosystems, cultures, and infrastructures that define South Florida.